Wuhan University: History

+Wuhan University collaborated with Duke University in the United States and the city of Kunshan to establish Duke Kunshan University in 2013.
+The first undergraduates were admitted in 2018, and the agreement between Wuhan and Duke is due to expire in 2028.
+In May 2025, Chairmen of two U.S. House of Representatives Committees urged Duke to withdraw from the partnership, citing national security concerns.

+In 2025, Wuhan University revoked a disciplinary demerit imposed on a student following a widely discussed sexual-harassment allegation in the university library, after court rulings and an internal review.
+See Wuhan University Library controversy.

+In 2026, Wuhan University established a joint institute with Durham University in the UK as its first Sino-foreign joint institute within the university rather than as an independent legal entity.
+The institute offers four-year undergraduate courses leading to a double degree awarded by both universities.

 Campus

-Most stylish old buildings were designed by F. H. Kales (1899–1979).
+Most of the university's early stylish buildings were designed by F. H. Kales (1899–1979).

-In 1939, during the Second Sino-Japanese War, the Japanese army planted the first batch of cherry trees in Wuhan University (WHU), to relieve the homesickness of their troops.
-These trees were preserved after the war ended, despite their historical links.
+In 1939, during the Second Sino-Japanese War, the Japanese army planted the first batch of cherry trees on the Wuhan University campus to relieve the homesickness of its troops.
+These trees were preserved after the war ended, despite their historical association with the Japanese occupation.

-Later, in 1972, to mark the normalisation of China-Japan relations, another batch of cherry trees was offered to Premier Zhou Enlai, who gave 20 trees to WHU.
+In 1972, to mark the normalisation of China–Japan relations, another batch of cherry trees was offered to Premier Zhou Enlai, who gave 20 trees to WHU.
 The WHU website describes subsequent donations in 1983 by biology professor Wang Mingquan, who studied in Kyoto, and by a Japanese delegation in 1992.